 The Ward Street trial will end on 3 July.
 What Ward Street looks like following the trial will be informed by feedback gathered as part of the Innovating Streets project.
 The long-term permanent upgrade of Ward Street will take into account all of the data and feedback captured during the trial.

 Rostrevor Street's pathway to permanent improvement

 Council has committed to enhancing and connecting up the West Town Belt area through the West Town Belt masterplan.
-The draft Long Term Plan includes funding to develop a multi-use park on the Founders Theatre site.
-Council will adopt its Long Term Plan June 2021.
+The 2021-31 Long-Term Plan includes funding to develop a multi-use park on the Founders Theatre site.
 Works are currently underway to redevelop the former bowling club on Hinemoa Park into the Pasifika Hub.
 This will see Hinemoa Park open up and become more useable.